 - If it is a smaller group, pass the ball around the circle and let each child take turns opening and closing it in time with their breath.

 - The ball is also fun to toss around the circle as it opens and shuts.
-Have the children participate in a team building and cooperation exercise to see how many times they can catch the ball with out it dropping.
+Have the children participate in a team building and cooperation exercise to see how many times they can catch the ball without it dropping.
 This is also a good exercise in building mindfulness.

-Get your own Hoberman Sphere now.
+Get your own Hoberman Sphere to use.